-1. Name of the staff organization; Statement of purpose of the staff organization;
+1. Name of the staff organization;

-- 2. Officers of the staff organization, including contact information; - 3.
-Specify which of the following resources the CSO requests use of: - a.
-Inside mail - b.
+- 2. Statement of purpose of the staff organization; - 3.
+Officers of the staff organization, including contact information; - 4.
+Specify which of the following resources the CSO requests use of: - a Inside mail - b.
 House Intranet site - c.
-House Postbox; and - 4.
+House Postbox; and - d.
 Individuals designated to maintain web and mail services on behalf of the CSO (if applicable)